Major-League-Summer-Baseball/mlsb-platform/README.md

 * SECRET_KEY:a secret key used by Flask (randomly generated uuid)
 * REDIS_URL: the redis database to use for caching (uses simple cache)
 * FLASK_ENV: whether running in development or production (no default)
+* AWS_ACCESS_KEY_ID: the access key id for the image storage (no default)
+* AWS_SCRET_ACCESS_KEY: the secret key for the image storage (no default)
+* AWS_REGION: the region for the image storage (no default)
+* AWS_ENDPOINT: the url to the image storage (no default)

-The app does expect the the postgres database has had the tables initiated.
+* BUCKET_NAME: the name of the bucket for the image storage (no default) The app does expect the the postgres database has had the tables initiated.
 To intiated the datbase can use

 ```bash
 python -m flask --app api/app init-db --create
 ```

+Local development will default the image storage to the pictures folder in the static folder.
+All the AWS variables need to be specified for app to use an external image storage.

 ## Developing Using Docker